RTEMS/rtems-docs/user/hosts/macos.rst

 Prefixes of :file:`$HOME/development/rtems` or :file:`$HOME/rtems` are
 suitable.

-:ref:`prefixes` details using Prefixes to manage the installation.
+:ref:`QuickStartPrefixes` details using Prefixes to manage the installation.

 MacOS
 .. _Mavericks: